MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-currency-capability.md

 ## Filtering by currency
 By default, all report amounts are summarized and presented in the accounting currency of the relevant company.
 If you need to do additional analysis by the transactions and related currencies, you can do so by setting filters on the report.

-- In the column definition, you can use the **Currency** filter for any amount column, and specify the ISO code of the currency you want to restrict the column to.
+- In the column definition, you can use the **Currency** filter for any amount column.
+You can also  specify the ISO code of the currency you want to restrict the column to.
 When you set the column to a specific currency, only transactions entered for that currency will be displayed.

 - In the row definition, you can specify a **Row modifier** with the attribute set to **Transaction currency** with a currency code listed as the restriction.
-As is the case when you restrict a column to a currency, when you restrict the row to a specific currency,  only transactions entered for the matching currency will be displayed.
+When you restrict the row to a specific currency, only transactions that are entered for the matching currency will be displayed.
+This is also the case when you restrict a column to a currency.

 ## Reporting on currency